co-cart/co-cart/README.md

 CoCart is full of **[filters](https://docs.cocart.xyz/#filters?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart)** and **[action hooks](https://docs.cocart.xyz/#actions?utm_medium=github.com&utm_source=repository&utm_campaign=readme&utm_content=cocart)** for developers to use as they please.
 It's your store so tinker how you please.

+Here are a few other resources you find helpful.

 * **[CoCart Product Support Boilerplate](https://github.com/co-cart/cocart-product-support-boilerplate)** provides a basic boilerplate for supporting a different product type to add to the cart with validation including adding your own parameters.
 * **[CoCart Tweaks](https://github.com/co-cart/co-cart-tweaks)** provides a starting point for developers to tweak CoCart to their needs.
 * **[CoCart Beta Tester](https://github.com/co-cart/cocart-beta-tester)** allows you to test with bleeding edge versions of CoCart from the GitHub repo.
+* **[CoCart VSCode](https://github.com/co-cart/cocart-vscode)** extension for Visual Studio Code adds snippets and autocompletion of functions, classes and hooks.

 ## Need Support?